vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 ## Wrap up
 You won't find a list of pros and cons in this section for I did not set out to write that kind of article; heck, I didn't even think I was writing an article.
-That is not to say, there aren't pros and cons when choosing a build system.
+That is not to say there aren't pros and cons when choosing a build system.
 There will always be pros and cons to anything we touch and use.
 However, I do have a few thoughts on the nature and purpose of my quest.